-Firstly, natural transition orbitals (NTO) analysis $^{23,24}$ was performed to characterize the nature of the relevant excited states in terms of electronic density reorganization (see Figure 2).
+Firstly, natural transition orbitals (NTO) analysis^{23,24} was performed to characterize the nature of the relevant excited states in terms of electronic density reorganization (see Figure 2).
 Two main transitions are identified, which may play a dominant role in driving the photoswitchable behavior of the molecule.
-A dark state of n- $\pi^$ nature is observed presenting an oscillator strength lower than 0.04 au.
-The brightest transition corresponds to a $\pi$ - $\pi^$ state centered on the isomerizable C=C $\pi$ moiety.
-It should be noted that this transition is stabilized when computed in solution and slightly red shifting when increasing the polarity of the used solvent. $^{19}$
+A dark state of n- π nature is observed presenting an oscillator strength lower than 0.04 au.
+The brightest transition corresponds to a π - π state centered on the isomerizable C=C π moiety.
+It should be noted that this transition is stabilized when computed in solution and slightly red shifting when increasing the polarity of the used solvent.19

-Additionally, a third contribution of $\pi$ - $\pi$ \ nature and involving the pyrone C=C which is coupled to the main chromophore because of the extended conjugation could also be considered.
-However, all the computational methodologies used agree in placing this transition at higher energies than the former along the entirety of the double-bond torsion coordinate, hence suggesting that its role on the photoisomerization is negligible.
+Additionally, a third contribution of π - π nature and involving the pyrone C=C which is coupled to the main chromophore because of the extended conjugation could also be considered.
+However, all the computational methodologies used agree in placing this transition at higher energies than the former along the entirety of the double-bond torsion coordinate, hence suggesting that its role on the photoisomerization is negligible.19 and the multi state second order perturbation expansion (MS-CASPT2).
+In addition, to improve the representation along the conical intersection regions and the branching space the extended multi state approach (XMS-CASPT2) was used.

-To validate the use of DFT and to choose the best functional, the energy levels of the two lowest energy states along the double-bond rotation coordinate have been benchmarked against wavefunction-based methods.
-This involved the use of Figure 2.
-NTOs of the first two excited states found in a gas phase TD-DFT calculation using the CAM-B3LYP/6-31G\ level.
+To validate the use of TD-DFT to include solvent effects in a more affordable manner, the energy levels of the two lowest energy states along the double-bond rotation coordinate have been benchmarked against wavefunction-based methods.
+This involved the use of a complete active space approach (CASSCF)

+Figure 2.
+NTOs of the first two excited states found in a gas phase TD-DFT calculation using the CAM-B3LYP/6-31G level.